 Protein sequence analysis is a method to determine the amino acid sequence of proteins or protein parts (peptides, oligopeptides).
 The amino acid sequence of a protein can be used in bioinformatics analysis to predict the structure and possible function of the protein.
 Protein sequence analysis can be used to assign functions to proteins by studying the similarity between different sequences.
 Today, there are many tools and techniques that can be used to analyze the alignment products and provide sequence comparisons to study their biology.

 Virtual Screening (VS) is a screening of active compounds based on small molecule databases.
-Using the molecular docking operation between small molecule compounds and drug targets, virtual screening can quickly select active compounds with druggability from tens to millions of molecules, greatly reducing the number of experimental screening compounds, shortening the research period, and reducing the cost of drug development cost.
+Using the molecular docking operation between small molecule compounds and drug targets, virtual screening can quickly select active compounds with druggability from tens to millions of molecules, greatly reducing the number of experimental screening compounds, shortening research period, and reducing the cost of drug development.

 Quantum Chemistry is an indispensable tool in CADD research.
 High-throughput computer screening of ligand binding (such as docking or QSAR) can significantly reduce the time required for compound discovery and optimization.
-ComputaBio provides quality management calculation services to describe protein systems, including ligands and solvents, to better understand protein-ligand interactions with greater accuracy.
+CD ComputaBio provides quality quantum chemistry services to describe protein systems, including ligands and solvents, to better understand protein-ligand interactions with greater accuracy.

-ComputaBio can provide customers with professional computational biology services.
+CD ComputaBio can provide customers with professional computational biology services.
 Using our experience in computational science and the knowledge of these powerful technologies, we can provide customers with unparalleled computational biology analysis services.
-Contact us today for any inquiries on computational biology analysis.
+Contact us today for any inquiry on computational biology analysis.